eddyerburgh/notes/docs/operating-systems/linux/process-scheduling.md

 The `rb_link_node()` function adds the new node to the tree.
 The `rb_insert_color()` function updates the tree to ensure it's balanced {% cite lkd -l 55 %}.

-A process is removed from the rbtree whenever the process blocks or terminates {% cite lkd -l 55 %}.
+A process is removed from the tree whenever the process blocks or terminates {% cite lkd -l 55 %}.
 This is done with`dequeue_entity()`:

 ```c
 static void